 “We just stumbled upon it.
-Jack here had to go towards the direction of the smeared blood on the ground.
+Jack here had to go toward the smeared blood on the ground.
 Didn’t you even think it was a red flag not to go?”
 Kiyro asked directly towards Jack.
-He was curious on why Jack had gone towards danger.
-He expected Jack was an intelligent man that would not go head first into a possible dangerous situation without thinking.
+He was curious as to why Jack had gone towards danger.
+He expected Jack was an intelligent man that would not go head first into a possibly dangerous situation without thinking.

 “You saw someone?
 Who?”

 “Hold up.
 You said you saw your mom in a college school.
 Don’t you think that’s a bit far-fetched to go towards the direction of the smeared blood?”
-Kiyro was completely baffled at Jack answer.
+Kiyro was baffled entirely at Jack’s answer.

 “I can’t-” Kiyro stopped, “Come again?”

-“I said my mom passed away a year ago from a lung disease.
+“I said my mom passed away a year ago from lung disease.
 I couldn’t believe that my mother was there.
-I couldn’t help it.
+But I couldn’t help it.
 I was confused and followed her.
-Upon arrival, I saw the dead bodies lying on the ground and then all I saw was white.”
-Jack raised his hands behind his head massaging where he was hit.
-“The next thing I know was Eve was next to me telling me to get up.
+Upon arrival, I saw the dead bodies lying on the ground, and then all I saw was white.”
+Jack raised his hands behind his head, massaging where he was hit.
+“The next thing I knew Eve was next to me telling me to get up.
 Everything was a complete blur after that.
-We somehow made it out here waiting for all you guys.
+We somehow made it out here waiting for all of you guys.
 Kiyro would know the story after that.”

 Kiyro sighed.
-It was finally his turn to tell what had happened throughout the whole ordeal.
-He didn’t want to believe it but everything had happened so quickly that it felt like a dream.
-“Eve and I met up halfway through the quest, and eventually she told me something interesting.
+It was finally his turn to tell what had happened throughout the ordeal.
+He didn’t want to believe it, but Everything had happened so quickly that it felt like a dream.
+“Eve and I met halfway through the Quest, and eventually, she told me something interesting.
 A vision that became a reality.
 Everything that she told me, she described it perfectly to what she saw, but not what came after.”

 “What was it?”

-“Scarlet paint that were smeared on the floor, but she was off.
+“Scarlet paint that was smeared on the floor, but she was off.
 It wasn’t scarlet paint but actually blood.
 Jack met with us and suddenly disappeared.
-We found him unconscious on the floor next to the dead What was even more startling was finding a man in all white with a mask on his face.”
+We found him unconscious on the floor.
+What was even more startling was finding a man in all white with a mask on his face.”

 “Is that all you remember?” asked Alex.
 “Was there anything else?”

 “Yes.
-It seems he has some kind of twitching problem and a silver cross in his hands.
+It seems the masked man has some ailment and a silver cross in his hands.
 What he did next was a bit strange.
-He was praying for the dead in front of us and stated that it was artwork.
-I don’t think he saw us a threat and instead let us live.”
+He prayed for the dead before us and said it was the artwork.
+I don’t think he saw us as a threat and instead let us live.”

 “Did you get to see his face?”